SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 A similar sentiment from
-[Tedros Adhanom Ghebreyesus ("Dr Tedros")](https://en.wikipedia.org/wiki/Tedros_Adhanom), Director-General of the [World Health Organization](https://www.who.int/) rather mildly expressed the truism that, in matters of publichealth, no one is safe until everyone is safe.
+[Tedros Adhanom Ghebreyesus ("Dr Tedros")](https://en.wikipedia.org/wiki/Tedros_Adhanom), Director-General of the [World Health Organization](https://www.who.int/), rather mildly expressed the truism that, in matters of public health, no one is safe until everyone is safe.
 As the price for this rather obvious bit of wisdom, he was dragged over the coals by covidiots in the Twitter responses (not reproduced here, because they're too infuriating).